-Section 4.2 If services are not covered by our plan, you must pay the full cost plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+Section 4.2 If services are not covered by our plan, you must pay the full cost covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.

-Generations Chronic Care (HMO C-SNP) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our
+Texas LoneStar Chronic Care Savings (HMO C-SNP) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not